sriramprog/RAG-based-FinTech-Chatbot/src/final-optimized-code/README.md

-## RAG Chatbot UI – Folder Overview
+## Final Optimized Code – How to Read

 This folder contains the application-layer code for a Document Intelligence RAG system.
 Its purpose is to wire together PDF ingestion, retrieval configuration, and question answering into a single, inspectable interface that demonstrates how the backend pipeline is orchestrated end to end.